-Health and safety engineers typically have professional certification.
-Certifications include the following:
+Health and safety engineers can earn professional certifications, including the following:

-The median annual wages for health and safety engineers in the top industries in which they worked are as follows:
+The median annual wages for health and safety engineers in the top industries in which they work are as follows:

 Most health and safety engineers work full time.

-Employment of health and safety engineers is projected to grow 6 percent through 2024, about as fast as the average for all occupations.
+Employment of health and safety engineers is projected to grow 4 percent over the next ten years, about as fast as the average for all occupations.